amit-upadhyay-IT/dotfiles/README.md

 #Dotfiles for OSX

-##Creating the Repository
+##Setting up a Dotfiles Repository

-Create a directory called .dotfiles to hold all our configuration, and initialise it as an empty Git repository.
+Create a directory called .dotfiles to hold all your configurations, and initialise it as an empty Git repository.

 ```
 $ mkdir .dotfiles